 550 5.1.1 <userthree@localhost>: Recipient address rejected: User unknown in local recipient table

 That’s it for now.
-I would encourage you to play around with the telnet connection as it gives a lot of feel for what works, what doesn’t and how and why.
+Playing around with the telnet connection is very instrutive, as it gives a lot of feel for what works, what doesn’t and how and why.

-In part 2 we will look at some of the more imaginative ways that our local email setup can be twisted and broken, including rewrites and aliases.
+In the next part I will look at some of the more imaginative ways that my local email setup can be twisted and broken, including rewrites and aliases.

-As long as your setup is unfinished it’s probably best to turn it off when you’re not working on it.
-Postfix is by default setup not to relay (send on) any messages not emanating from inside the network, so it is unlikely that somebody could hijack your nascent SMTP server and spam the bejeesus out of the internet (especially since we haven’t done port forwarding yet).
+As long as my setup is unfinished it’s probably best to turn it off when I’m not working on it.
+Postfix is by default setup not to relay (send on) any messages not emanating from inside the network, so it is unlikely that somebody could hijack my nascent SMTP server and spam the bejeesus out of the internet (especially since I haven’t done port forwarding yet).
 However, better safe than sorry.